AidanZealley/off.canvas/README.md

 Issues:
 -------
-Bugs left to squish in IE10  return
+Bugs left to squish in IE10
-Overlapping sidebars on smaller screens  return
+Overlapping sidebars on smaller screens
-Some javascript execution speed issues on mobile devices  return
+Some javascript execution speed issues on mobile devices